MicrosoftDocs/machine-learning-server-docs/microsoft-r/microsoft-r-getting-started-tutorial.md

 	[16] 406.8826 488.2447 454.1125 444.0776 320.3576
 	[21] 236.3024 360.6385 511.2733 508.2971 449.4118

-Similarly, you use the *runif* function to generate random data from a uniform distribution:
+Similarly, you can use the *runif* function to generate random data from a uniform distribution:

 	uniformDat <- runif(25)
 	uniformDat